Remote Area Medical®

 If you would like to invite RAM to your community or if you're interested in starting up a mobile medical clinic, there are two primary barriers:

-- Only 12 states currently allow medical professionals licensed in another state to volunteer in their own state.
+- Only 12 states currently allow medical professionals licensed in one state to volunteer in another.

 - Some regulatory agencies, such as a state's Department of Health, may have objections to allowing mobile clinics.